jerry8964/jerry8964.github.io/about.md

 ## About me

-Come from China and work as an IT Engineer in Tokyo.
+Come from China and work as an IT Engineer in Tokyo.<br>
-Like photograph and traval around.
+Like photograph and traval around.<br>
-Try to record something here when I learning something.
+Try to record something here when I am learning something.<br>

 ### Keywords

-Linux, Java, Python, Oracle, SQL-Server，VBA, UiPath, AWS
+Linux, Java, Python, Oracle, SQL-Server，VBA, UiPath, AWS<br>

---last update 2024.11.19
+.last update 2024.11.19